 \subsection{Pattern restricted permutations}

-The functionalities and naming conventions of the \texttt{ForbiddenPermutation} class are consistent with those of the \texttt{CondorcetDomain} class, besides the restrictions are the laws that consist of a list of forbidden permutations.
+The functionalities and naming conventions of the \texttt{ForbiddenPermutation} class are consistent with those in the \texttt{CondorcetDomain} class, besides the restrictions are a set of laws.
 In the following code block, we give an example showing how to use the functions in the \texttt{ForbiddenPermutation} to find the size of the domains for 5 to 10 alternatives on $5$-tuples avoiding the forbidden permutation $\{2, 5, 3, 1, 4\}$.

 \lstinputlisting[language=Python]{forbidden_permutation.py}

 This code structure closely resembles the one working with CDs.
 The \texttt{size} and \texttt{domain} functions in the \texttt{ForbiddenPermutation} class have been used to verify known results for permutations that avoid any of the three inequivalent length 4 patterns (A022558, A061552, and A005802) and the patterns of length 5 presented in \cite{clisby2021classical}.